smuibrig/socialnetwork/README.md

 # SOCIALNETWORK

 ### About
 This project is comparable to a social network such as Facebook or LinkedIn.
-It enables its user to find other users and engaging with them by making friend requests, accepting friend requrests and declining requests.
+It enables its user to find other users and to engage with them by making friend requests, accepting friend requests and declining requests.
 There is also a public chat for all users.

 Frameworks/systems: React.js, Redux, Socket.io, SQL, Node.js/Express